Robonau/docker_container_network_fix/readme.md

 # docker container Network fix

-as it is named it helps with the vpn container network issue when updating the VPN container
+as it is named it helps with the vpn container network issue when updating/recreating the VPN container
 for example
 ```yml
 services: